jbenbassat/GTS-Solutioning/Training/Register for NSS Account.md

 # NetApp Training
-NetApp training free-of-charge to IBM partners in many formats.
-Self-paced, web-based training is available via the [NetApp Learning Center](https://learningcenter.netapp.com).
-Formal, instructor-led training courses are provided on a quarterly basis and can be requested through [Karen Haberli (Americas)](haberli@us.ibm.com) or [Kerry Edwards (EMEA, India)](edwark2@uk.ibm.com).
-NetApp also provides an extensive lab environment at our [Lab on Demand](https://labondemand.netapp.com) site.
+NetApp provides training in several formats, free-of-charge to IBM partners.
+* Self-paced, web-based training is available via the [NetApp Learning Center](https://learningcenter.netapp.com).
+* Formal, instructor-led training courses, which can be taken online or onsite, are provided on a quarterly basis and can be requested through [Karen Haberli (Americas)](haberli@us.ibm.com) or [Kerry Edwards (EMEA, India)](edwark2@uk.ibm.com).
+* NetApp also provides an extensive lab environment at our [Lab on Demand](https://labondemand.netapp.com) site.

 In order to access NetApp training you must have a NetApp Support Site (NSS) ID associated with your IBM email address.
 Following are instructions for creating a NSS account: